dekuNukem/exixe/getting_started.md

 ![Alt text](resources/example0.jpg)

-If the board is not responding, take a look at the SPI commands in [technical_details.md](/technical_details.md) to make sure the SPI is configured properly.
+If the board is not responding, take a look at the SPI commands in [technical_details.md](/technical_details.md) to make sure the SPI is configured properly, and the commands are valid.
 Use a logic analyzer to see what's going on if you have one, make sure the RST pin is HIGH, and CS pin is asserted properly.

 ### High voltage supply and tube testing